Cesar-mlw/Higgs-Project/README.md

 MIT License

-Copyright (c) 2019 ESPM Tech - Soul 2019 Group
+Copyright (c) 2019 ESPM Tech - PGT 2020 Group

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal